raamdev/bitcoin-tips/README.md

 bitcoin-tips
 ============

-A fork of the WordPress Bitcoin Tips plugin.
+Another fork of the WordPress Bitcoin Tips plugin.
 See http://terk.co/wordpress-bitcoin-tips-plugin/

+It runs without consulting the google charts API.

 ## Features added by this fork